mattermost/docs/source/process/accepting-pull-request.md

 3. Volunteers are willing to test, document, support and maintain changes (authentication options need manually testing with each monthly release in perpetuity)
 4. The change [aligns to the stated purpose of the project](http://www.mattermost.org/vision/#mattermost-teams-v1)

-Key contributors and core team members are responsible for nominating changes for APR status by opening a Jira ticket.
+Key contributors and core team members nominate changes for APR status by opening a Jira ticket.

 #### Nominating changes for Accepting Pull Request status

-Jira tickets nominating a feature for APR status should include the following:
+Jira tickets nominating a feature for APR status should include:

 1. Title clearly and concisely describes change proposed
 2. Title includes "(Proposed APR)" so triage knows to consider it for an `accepting-pull-requests` label
 3. Description is unambiuous and includes UI description and help text so feature can be implemented and tested by any contributor
-4. If this ticket came from a community discussion, include a link in description to community channel, and in community channel link to Jira ticket
+4. If related to a community discussion, include link to ticket in discussion and link to discussion in ticket

-So long as tickets meet the APR criteria, triage team will add `accepting-pull-requests` label to have the ticket appear in the [issues Accepting Pull Requests](https://mattermost.atlassian.net/issues/?filter=10101) list.
+Tickets meeting APR criteria receive an `accepting-pull-requests` label by triage team and appear in [APR list](https://mattermost.atlassian.net/issues/?filter=10101) list.